Jaime Guzmán: University Reform opposition and founding of the Gremialist Movement

-Role during Chile's dictatorship (1973-1990)
+Role during Chile's dictatorship (1973–1990)

 After the 1973 military coup, Guzmán became a trusted advisor to General Augusto Pinochet and an influential policymaker in Chile.
+Just two days after the coup, Guzmán was tasked with studying the creation of a new constitution.
+On 26 September 1973, the Ortúzar Commission was formed to draft a new constitution; Guzmán was appointed as legal adviser by General Gustavo Leigh.
+The commission included Enrique Ortúzar (president), Alejandro Silva Bascuñán, Jorge Alessandri, Alicia Romo, Juan de Dios Carmona, Sergio Diez, and Guzmán himself, among others.

+Within the commission, Guzmán became the principal architect of the new Constitution, intervening on matters including the subsidiary state, abortion, the death penalty, and human rights.
+The commission held 417 sessions in which articles were drafted and revised.
+Following the plebiscite of 11 September 1980, the Constitution was approved with 67% of the vote, though the legitimacy of this vote has been questioned given the absence of electoral rolls, the non-existence of political parties, the lack of press freedom, and the systematic persecution of political opponents.
+The new Constitution entered into force on 11 March 1981, with full effect from 11 March 1990.

-Just two days after the coup, Guzmán was tasked with studying the creation of a new constitution, and he later joined the Ortúzar Commission charged with drafting the new constitution.
-He was also a key participant in the drafting of Pinochet's Chacarillas speech of 1977, which was one of the founding texts of the military regime.
+He was also a key participant in the drafting of Pinochet's Chacarillas speech of 1977, one of the founding texts of the military regime.
 While he initially had close contacts with Jorge Alessandri and espoused his political views, Guzmán eventually converted to the neoliberal economic policies supported by the Chicago Boys and distanced himself from Alessandri.
 He became closer to Pinochet and his minister Sergio Fernández.

 Although Guzmán never held an official position in Pinochet's military dictatorship, he remained one of the closest collaborators, playing an important ideological role.
 He participated in the design of important speeches for Pinochet and provided frequent political and doctrinal advice and consultation.
+From the Gremialist Movement, Guzmán founded in 1975 the Frente Juvenil de Unidad Nacional and, in 1983, the Independent Democratic Union (UDI), of which he was president from 1983 to 1987.
+There he established the bases of social conservatism, the defense of the military dictatorship, neoliberalism, and the strategy for winning support in popular sectors.
+Between 1983 and 1989 he was a member of the advisory commission drafting the Organic Constitutional Laws, and consistently rejected any reform to the Constitution, however minor.

 Guzmán declared that he had a "negative opinion" of National Intelligence Directorate director Manuel Contreras, which led to various "inconveniences and difficulties" for him.
-However, the National Intelligence Directorate identified Guzmán as an intelligent and manipulative actor in a secret 1976 memorandum.
+However, a secret 1976 DINA memorandum identified Guzmán as an intelligent and manipulative actor.
 The same document posited that Guzmán manipulated Pinochet and ultimately sought to displace him from power to lead his own government in collaboration with Jorge Alessandri.
-The National Intelligence Directorate spied on Guzmán and monitored his everyday activities.
+The DINA spied on Guzmán and monitored his everyday activities.